textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 </aside>
 ```

-You can remove the top comment hidden with `<txp:hide> … </txp:hide>` if you want to, but it’s useful as a reminder about how to use the shortcode when needed.
+You can remove the top comment hidden with `<txp:hide> … </txp:hide>` if you want to, but it’s useful as a reminder about how to use the associated short-tag when needed.

 ## Short-tag and attributes